google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 A presentation should be a simple representation of pieces of information.
 It only acts as a visual aid to the broader story, project, or conversation.
 Therefore, the key points in this deck would be explained verbally in a presentation rather than all piled onto a slide.

 For all slides, apply the 3-second rule.
-People should be able to glean what you’re getting at on the slide within three seconds or less.
+People should be able to glean the point you're trying to convey on a slide within three seconds or less.
 -->

 ---